mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ## Create an application
 ^[Top](#top)

-Their is a few peices of information we need to know and define before we can create an application.
+There is a few pieces of information we need to know and define before we can create an application.
 - AID : The application identifier we wish to use (unique per application) 3 bytes
 - FID : The applications File Identifier - 2 Bytes